cms-patatrack/patatune/README.md

 ## Installation

-patatune is available on [PyPi](https://pypi.org/project/patatune/).
+PATATUNE is available on [PyPi](https://pypi.org/project/patatune/).

 To install it you can simply run: